Ayunzee/alx-system_engineering-devops/0x00-shell_basics/README.md

+creates dictionaries
-deletes all files in current directory that starts with a sign creates dictionaries
+lists all files on the current directory separated by comma